Girl Meets Fire

 A block of guava paste on a small grey cutting board with two slices cut off.
 The slices have been cut with a very small cookie cutter in order to make guava paste discs.

 1. Guava paste is the preferred topping for these cookies.
-I used my biscuit cutter to cut small discs to place on the cookies, but you may use sprinkles (the other preferred topping in Puerto Rico), or Maracchino Cherries cut in half.
+I use a very small round biscuit cutter so the guava fits neatly inside the thumbprint.
+You can also use sprinkles (the other preferred topping in Puerto Rico), or maraschino cherries cut in half.

 Cookie sheet lined with brown parchment paper and cookies arranged into three rows of five cookies. two outer rows have guava paste in center of cookies, center row have sprinkles in center of cookies.

 1. Bake cookies for 20 minutes or until lightly golden around the edges.
-Remove from the oven and let cool before serving.
+Transfer to cooling racks and let cool before serving.

 One cookie sheet cooling on a rack while the second cookie sheet rest right below it.
 Three cookies are semi-stacked on the side of the cookie sheet resting on the table.